KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 One way to now may be to analyze a church that does already fit this description.
 The name of the church is LifeChurch.

 ## LifeChurch

+In the theory of Software is Eating the World, LifeChurch is the young, agile tech startup threatening the slower-moving, large-scale, established

 LifeChurch is the smaller, more agile organization bootstrapped by a few techies (it actually was) that threatens the slower-moving, large-scale, established incumbent organizations (including the United Methodist Church).
 Yes, as organizations with previously no connection at all to software are being "eaten by software," that now includes religious organizations.